 Even before AI took the business world by storm, the product manager (PM) role was changing.
 What was once a role singularly focused on shipping features has evolved into a strategic, cross-functional role that’s critical to business growth.
 So how does AI fit into this evolution?

 The goal of the modern product manager is to drive business outcomes.
 Ultimately, AI can enable PMs to achieve those outcomes faster and more effectively.
-AI tools can help product practitioners identify signals from noise in their data, provide insight into their product that was difficult—or impossible—to find on their own, and automate workflows to save them time.
+AI tools like Pendo AI can help product practitioners identify signals from noise in their data, provide insight into their product that was difficult—or impossible—to find on their own, and automate workflows to save them time.

 AI doesn’t mean the end of the product manager role—but it is going to change.
 In the end, AI frees up product managers to deliver more value to customers.